-26.1.1.
-If the funeral establishment has made legitimate attempts to contact the next of kin or authorized representative without success within twelve (12) hours after the body was placed in its care, the funeral establishment may embalm the body after this twelve (12) hour period; provided that the funeral establishment makes a record of such legitimate attempts to contact the next of kin or authorized representative; or, or authorized representative without success and has reasonable belief that a body could be infected with a contagious or communicable disease, the funeral establishment may embalm the body immediately upon receipt of certification by a public health officer that the body is infected with a contagious or communicable disease.
-The funeral establishment may embalm the body prior to the end of twelve (12) hour period set forth in subsection 26.1.1. of this section if the body is certified as contagious by the public health officer.
+- 26.1.1.
+If the funeral establishment has made legitimate attempts to contact the next of kin or authorized representative without success within twelve (12) 12 hours after the body was placed in its care, the funeral establishment may embalm the body after this twelve (12) 12 hour period; provided that the funeral establishment makes a record of such legitimate attempts to contact the next of kin or authorized representative; or, - 26.1.2.
+If the funeral establishment has made legitimate attempts to contact the next of kin or authorized representative without success and has reasonable belief that a body could be infected with a contagious or communicable disease, the funeral establishment may embalm the body immediately upon receipt of certification by a public health officer that the body is infected with a contagious or communicable disease.
+The funeral establishment may embalm the body prior to the end of twelve (12) 12 hour period set forth in subsection 26.1.1. of this section if the body is certified as contagious by the public health officer.